-1. How does the Audit Committee in its role as those charged with governance, exercise oversight of management's processes to identify, authorise, approve, account for and disclose related party transactions and relationships?
-Response Related party disclosures are reviewed by Audit Committee
+Qu estion 2019-20 Response 1.
+How does the Joint Committee in its role as those charged with governance, exercise oversight of management's processes to identify, authorise, approve, account for and disclose related party transactions and relationships?
+At the start of every Joint Committee all attendees are requested to declare and declarations of interest